 Virtual Programming and Services

 Career Services has moved online!
 For a list of virtual Career Services workshops go here.
-To schedule a WebEx appointment with a Career Placement Officer or Career Counselor, send an email to [email protected].
+To schedule a video/virtual appointment (Zoom or WebEx) with a Career Placement Officer or Career Counselor, send an email to [email protected].

 - Resume and Cover Letter Help